 Exposure to radiation does not automatically equate adverse health effects.
 The amount of time, the distance from a site and the existence of protective barriers all play a role in the amount of radiation (called a dose) an individual may absorb during an incident.
 A small dose of radiation is considered to be of very low risk to humans, whereas a high dose is more dangerous.

-The St. Charles County Division of Emergency Management has developed a plan in coordination with area first response agencies that will respond to incidents involving the release or exposure to radiation.
+St. Charles County Regional Emergency Management has developed a plan in coordination with area first response agencies that will respond to incidents involving the release or exposure to radiation.
 Detailed instructions relating to this plan will be distributed through local media, websites and other means at the time of an event.

 What Can Residents Do?